xxwikkixx/StockFix/README.md

 ### Android App
-building a mobile app for this project
+Build a mobile app for this project
 * PassportJS for android app
 https://github.com/dzt/MobilePassport